pi-top/pi-top-Python-SDK/docs/api_pitop_peripheral_devices.rst

 pi-topPROTO+
 ==================

-This module provides 2 classes - a simple way to use a pi-topPROTO+'s onboard ADC (analog-to-digital converter), and another use it as a distance sensor.
+This module provides 2 classes - a simple way to use a pi-topPROTO+'s onboard ADC (analog-to-digital converter), and another to use it as a distance sensor.

 These classes will work with original pi-top, pi-topCEED and pi-top [3]. pi-top [4] does not support the pi-topPROTO+'s modular rail connector, and so will not work.